 The organization refocused its efforts in 1973, resulting in the birth of the Challenge Fund.
 The Board of Trustees foresaw that the private sector could meet citizens’ home repair needs — and thus the City’s housing preservation needs — when they could not be met in conventional ways.
 With a $5,000 challenge grant from Forest Hill Church, a fund was created to guarantee bank loans for homeowners who did not qualify under normal criteria.

-We have seen the difference our assistance makes in the lives of Cleveland Heights residents.
+Our assistance makes a real difference in the lives of community residents.
 Our financial programs, counseling, and educational opportunities provide the resources many need to maintain not only the physical structure of their homes, but also a positive living environment for families.
 They emphasize self-help, and promote increased self-reliance and competence in dealing with home repair needs.
 Clients grow in self-esteem as they learn to manage the process of contracting home repairs, as they pay back their loan, and as they gain experience working with tools and repair techniques.
-And, we have seen the difference our rehabilitation efforts have made in the larger community, instilling pride in neighborhoods and affording volunteers an opportunity to make a “hands-on” contribution at the local level.
+And, we have seen the difference our efforts make in the larger community, instilling pride in neighborhoods and affording volunteers an opportunity to make a “hands-on” contribution at the local level.